The first trimester

 Early pregnancy symptoms

-Before we jump into this section, it’s important to make a disclaimer: pregnancy symptoms are many and can vary incredibly from person to person, and from pregnancy to pregnancy.
-You might be a first-time mum ready to experience all the “classic” pregnancy symptoms such as sickness and fatigue, but find that you get none of them.
+Before we jump into this section, it’s important to make a disclaimer: pregnancy symptoms are many and can vary incredibly from person to person, as well as from pregnancy to pregnancy.
+You might be a first-time mum ready to experience all the classic pregnancy symptoms such as sickness and fatigue, but find that you get none of them.

 In general, the most common pregnancy symptoms during the first five weeks include:

-- Pregnancy sickness: Often called “morning sickness”, this pregnancy-specific ailment can actually occur at any time of the day (and night, sadly!), and might begin soon after your positive pregnancy test.
-There are lots of different types of pregnancy sickness, and it’s almost impossible to “predict” whether you will have it, and how it will affect you.
-However, if you find yourself being so sick and poorly that you are unable to keep any food or water down and are losing weight, you might be suffering from the extreme form of pregnancy sickness, called hyperemesis gravidarum.
-Women with this condition might sometimes require medical assistance and even hospital admission, alongside mental health support.
+If you find yourself being so sick and poorly that you are unable to keep any food or water down and are losing weight, you might be suffering from the extreme form of pregnancy sickness, called hyperemesis gravidarum.
+Women with this condition might sometimes require medical assistance and even hospital admission, alongside mental health support, so contact your GP as soon as possible

 Baby's development